7039. PSD ORIO - Drive -D2B

 - Screening of project proposals against the national ESIA regulations and the IFC performance standards; and

 - Advice on specific ESIAs for projects under consideration for financing.
-This includes review of Terms of Reference and ESIA reports, but also advice on ESIA implementation in relation to project development; and on monitoring and implementation of an ESIA/environmental and social management plan.
+This includes review of Scoping/Terms of Reference and ESIA reports, but also advice on ESIA implementation in relation to project development; and on monitoring and implementation of an ESIA/environmental and social management plan.

 Members of the working group